 What the color wheel has to do with Beethoven and supporting arts education.

 There’s something especially mesmerizing about the cross-pollination of the senses, particularly in visualizing music.
-That’s exactly what Notations 21 explores.
+That’s exactly what Notations 21 (public library) explores.
 Inspired by John Cage’s iconic 1968 Notations and originally released for its 50th anniversary, the ambitious 320-page volume by Theresa Sauer and Mark Batty Publishers reveals how 165 composers and musicians around the world are experiencing, communicating and reconceiving music visually by reinventing notation.

 From acclaimed musicians like Karlheinz Stockhausen, Earle Brown, Halim El-Dabh, Joan La Barbara, and Yuji Takahashi to emerging global talent, this magnificent tome examines how both the technology and the expectations of this unique synesthetic language have changed over the past half-century.